krydos/blog/README.md

 # codelearn.me
 My blog made with [jekyll](http://jekyllrb.com) and hosted with Github Pages.
-Since I took this template from getmicah.github.io I hope he will not be mind :3

 ## how to run

-jekyll config has `vendor` and `packages` folders excluded.

-Install gems with `bundle install --path=./packages`
+Install all the deps
+`bundle config --local path ./vendor; bundle install`

+Run jekyll
-Run jekyll with `bundle exec jekyll serve`
+`bundle exec jekyll serve`

-If on windows use `--force_polling` option to make `watch` working
+If on windows use `--force_polling` option to make `watch` working properly

+## Gemini

+This repo contains one custom plugin in `_plugins` folder.

+The plugin generates `.gmi` files from `.md` posts on every build/serve.

+Those `.gmi` files aren't handled by github pages and I deploy those manually to my gemini server at the moment.

+Tool that is used to convert md to gmi is called `md2gemini` and it's python lib that can be installed with pip